-CSL Limited (CSL) is Australia’s largest drug maker, one of the world’s largest biotech companies and a leader in flu treatments and plasma protein therapies.
-It reports its full-year numbers on the 19th of August.
+CSL Limited (CSL) is Australia’s largest drug maker, one of the world’s largest biotech companies, and a leader in flu treatments and plasma protein therapies.
+It reports its half-year numbers on the 18th of February.

-Technically, the decline from the $342.75 high of February appear to be a correction after a stunning multi-year rally.
-Once the correction is complete, the uptrend would be expected to resume.
+Technically, the decline from the $342.75 high of February 2020 appears to be countertrend after a stunning multi-year rally.
+Once the correction is complete, the uptrend is expected to resume.

-As such, we would consider buying a dip into the support offered by the trend channel and the March low, $250/240 area.
-Keeping in mind, a more aggressive entry may be required if the share price makes a sustained break above trend channel resistance $285/290 area, confirmation the uptrend has resumed.
+As such, we would consider buying a dip into support offered by the trend channel and the March low, $250/240 area.
+Keeping in mind, a sustained break above trend channel resistance $315 area, would be confirmation the uptrend has resumed.

 As such, we (and/or our associated companies) will not be responsible or liable for any loss or damage incurred by you or any third party arising out of, or in connection with, any use of the information on our website (other than with regards to any duty or liability that we are unable to limit or exclude by law or under the applicable regulatory system) and any such liability is hereby expressly disclaimed.